SCRT-HQ/VaporShell/docs/glossary/New-VSCognitoUserPoolClient.md

 ```

 ### -AllowedOAuthScopes
-A list of allowed OAuth scopes.
+The allowed OAuth scopes.
-Currently supported values are "phone", "email", "openid", and "Cognito".
+Possible values provided by OAuth are: phone, email, openid, and profile.
+Possible values provided by AWS are: aws.cognito.signin.user.admin.
+Custom scopes created in Resource Servers are also supported.

 PrimitiveItemType: String
 Type: List